What is the goal of the REDS program?

 Key scientific contributions from REDS-III include:

 - Studies to address emerging infectious disease threats, such as dengue and Zika viruses.
-These include:
+These studies include:

 How is the REDS-IV-P program conducted?